 Strategic pruning of philodendron is essential for the plant to remain healthy while providing you with beautiful pinkish leaves.

 You need to prune the plant when the leaves start turning greener or more pinkish.
 There is no universal ratio of green to pink leaves in pink Philodendron, but I like to keep mine at 30 percent pink leaves and 70 percent green leaves.

-Keeping more green leaves than pink reduces the risk of the plant to die despite your best effort.
-It's always advisable to prune any diseased or dried off leaves.
+Keeping more green leaves than pink reduces the risk of the plant dying despite your best effort.
+It’s always advisable to prune any diseased or dried-off leaves.
 It helps with the prevention of infecting other healthy leaves.

 So, when should you start pruning pink princess philodendron?

 The pruning should start when you have a couple of leaves grown on the plant, and the leaves start turning yellow.
 Like several other plants, Philodendron starts getting dormant in the fall, where the growth slows, and it becomes ready to hibernate and start producing buds in the spring.

 I prefer to prune mine during the fall to get the Philodendron the best chance of winter survival and produce healthier leaves in the spring.

 Depending on how significant the growth is and the number of leaves, you can trim it lightly to have only thirty to forty percent leaves left than earlier.
 You can also prune all pink leaves to reset the variegation balance.

 Take precautions when pruning Philodendron and cut below the leaf node.
 The node is the spot where the leaf meets the stem.
 The new growth starts from these nodes, so you mustn’t damage the node.